Skip to main content

 This metric describes when the largest contentful element on the page is rendered.
 Images and elements with background images count as painted only once the image has loaded.

-For example, in this filmstrip the Largest Contentful Paint only occurs at 3.74 s.
+For example, in this filmstrip the Largest Contentful Paint only occurs 3.74 s after the page has started to load.

 Page filmstrip showing a late Largest Contentful Paint